chzbrgr71/acs-simulator-demo/README.md

 ## Running the demo

   * Use `docker-compose scale` to increase/decrease each container and monitor queue length.
-  * Containers will be pulled from Docker Hub.
   * With Slack open, the slacker container will provide status of the queue every few seconds.
   * Future will scale up/down in Azure Container Service.
+  * Azure DocumentDB will contain documents with simulated statistics recorded.

 ## To do